kate-2022/FCBPlayersII/README.md

 # FCBPlayersII
-This is an ongoing projct.. still working on some input GUIs.. :)
+This is an ongoing projct.. still working on some output GUIs.. :)